irissky/tut5/mongoCommands.md

 # MongoDB shell commands

-This is a list of all the mongo shell commands used in the book.
+This is a list of all the mongo shell commands you can use to test.
 It includes commands used to try out things or change things manually.

 ## Chapter 6: MongoDB